 The sponsoring of new distributors creates multiple levels in the network marketing structure.
 Persons whom a distributor sponsors are referred to as "downline" or "sponsored" distributors.
 If downline distributors also sponsor, they create additional levels in the structure, but their downline distributors remain part of the same downline network as their original sponsoring distributor.
+See "Risk Factors--Reliance on Certain Distributors; Potential Divergence of Interests between Distributors and the Company."

 Sponsoring activities are not required of distributors.
-However, because of the financial incentives provided to those who succeed in building a distributor network, the Company believes that most of its distributors attempt, with varying degrees of effort and success, to sponsor additional distributors.
+However, because of the financial incentives provided to those who succeed in building a distributor network that consumes and resells products, the Company believes that most of its distributors attempt, with varying degrees of effort and success, to sponsor additional distributors.
 Generally, distributors invite friends, family members and acquaintances to sales meetings where Company products are presented and where the Global Compensation Plan is explained.
 People are often attracted to become distributors after using Company products and becoming regular retail customers.
 Once a person becomes a distributor, he or she is able to purchase products directly from the Company at wholesale prices for resale to consumers or for personal consumption.
 The distributor is also entitled to sponsor other distributors in order to build a network of distributors and product users.

 A potential distributor must enter into a standard distributor agreement with NSI which obligates the distributor to abide by NSI's policies and procedures.
 Additionally, in all countries except Japan, a new distributor is required to enter into a product purchase agreement with the Company's local subsidiary, which governs product purchases.
-In Japan, Taiwan and Hong Kong, distributors are also required to purchase a starter kit, which includes NSI's policies and procedures, for between \$55 and \$85, which essentially represents the cost of producing the starter kit, and active distributors are required to pay the Company an Annual Materials Fee ("AMF") of up to \$35 to cover the cost of newsletters, magazines and updates that are mailed regularly to them.
-In South Korea, due to local regulations, distributors are not required to purchase a starter kit, and active distributors are not required to pay an AMF.
+In Japan, Taiwan, Hong Kong and the Philippines, distributors are also required to purchase a starter kit, which includes NSI's policies and procedures, for between \$55 and \$85, which essentially represents the cost of producing the starter kit.
+In South Korea and Thailand, distributors are not required to purchase a starter kit.

 Global Compensation Plan.
 Management believes that one of the Company's key competitive advantages is the Global Compensation Plan, which it licenses from NSI.
-The Global Compensation Plan is seamlessly integrated across all markets in which NSI products are sold.
+Distributors receive higher levels of commissions as they advance under the Global Compensation Plan.
+The Global Compensation Plan is seamlessly integrated across all markets in which NU Skin personal care and IDN products are sold, which allows distributors to receive commissions for global product sales, rather than merely local product sales.
 This seamless integration means that the Company's distributor base has global reach and that the knowledge and experience resident in current distributors can be used to build distributor leadership in new markets.
-By entering into international sponsoring agreements with NSI, distributors are authorized to sponsor new distributors in each country where NSI or the Company has operations.
-These countries currently include the U.S., the United Kingdom, Puerto Rico, Canada, Taiwan, Hong Kong (including Macau), Japan, South Korea, Thailand, Australia, New Zealand, Ireland, Germany, France, the Netherlands, Belgium, Italy, Spain, Mexico and Guatemala.
-This allows distributors because they are not required to establish new distributorships or requalify for higher levels of commissions within each new country in which they begin to operate.
-Under the Global Compensation Plan, a distributor is paid consolidated monthly commissions in the distributor's global downline distributor network.
-Current and future distributor lists have been licensed by NSI to the Company, pursuant to Licensing and Sales Agreements.
+Outside of the Company's markets, NSI currently has affiliated operations in the U.S., the United Kingdom, Puerto Rico, Canada, Australia, New Zealand, Ireland, Germany, France, the Netherlands, Belgium, Italy, Spain, Austria, Portugal, Mexico and Guatemala.
+Allowing distributors to receive commissions at the same rate for sales in foreign countries as for sales in their home country is a significant benefit to distributors because they are not required to establish new distributorships or requalify for higher levels of commissions within each new country in which they begin to operate, which is frequently the case under the compensation plans of the Company's major competitors.
+Under the Global Compensation Plan, a distributor is paid consolidated monthly commissions in the distributor's home country, in local currency, for product sales in that distributor's global downline distributor Current and future distributor lists have been licensed by NSI to the network.
+Company pursuant to Licensing and Sales Agreements.
+See "--Relationship with NSI."